-Accomplishments for 2023
+Accomplishments for 2024

-Financial - The District has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) for twenty-seven consecutive years and the Award for Outstanding Achievement in Popular Annual Financial Reporting for sixteen consecutive years.
-In addition, the District received the Meritorious Budget Award from the Association of School Business Officials International for the sixteenth time for the FY2023 budget document.
+Financial - The District has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) for twenty-eight consecutive years and the Award for Outstanding Achievement in Popular Annual Financial Reporting for seventeen consecutive years.
+In addition, the District received the Meritorious Budget Award from the Association of School Business Officials International for the seventeenth time for the FY2024 budget document.